mailjet/api-documentation/guides/_getting-started.md

 The usual json payload response will have the following structure : <code>{"Count": int, "Data": array, "Total": int}</code> where <code>Count</code> and <code>Total</code> represent the number of lines affected by your API call.
 When using the <code>[countOnly](#the-count-filter)</code> filter <code>Total</code> will be the global number of elements corresponding to your API call.

 <div></div>
 ###Status Codes

+<aside class="notice">From September 1st 2016, Mailjet API will apply a rate limitation on the number of calls authorized per minute.
+The API will return a <code>429 Too Many Requests</code> in case you reach the limit.
+See the table below for the list of all status codes returned by the API.</aside>

 These status codes will be sent back by the API to notify of the success or failure of your calls.